segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/quickstart.md

 > note ""
 > **Note**: You should *not* check the box labeled "Serve advertisements within the app" unless you are actually going to display ads.

+> note ""
 > **Note**: The information above has changed with the 4.0-beta series.
-Segment no longer collects IDFA and instead relies on the customer to supply IDFA to the library.
+In line with Segment’s privacy stance, the IDFA is no longer collected automatically rather customers who need it for integrations and ad analytics are expected to pass it as configuration to the library.

 ---